For the programme of the conference, see under Programme

 Wouter J. Hanegraaff, Egil Asprem, Christine Ferguson, Peter J. Forshaw, Julian Strube.

-Location: ESSWE7 will take place in the old center of Amsterdam.
+ESSWE7 took place in the old center of Amsterdam.
 Keynote lectures and all parallel sessions will be in the Oudemanhuispoort, Oudemanhuispoort 4-6, 1012 CN Amsterdam.

-Accommodation: Amsterdam is a very busy tourist city, so it is advisable to book your hotel as early as possible.
-A list of suggestions concerning hotels, hostels, and private rooms will be provided on the ESSWE7 website and Facebook page.
+Amsterdam is a very busy tourist city, so it is advisable to book your hotel as early as possible.
+A list of suggestions concerning hotels, hostels, and private rooms is available on the ESSWE7 website and Facebook page.

 The HHP Centre is fully integrated in the University of Amsterdam’s educational system.